 In January 2013, ex-Tropical Cyclone Oswald and an associated monsoon trough passed over parts of Queensland and New South Wales, causing severe storms, flooding and tornadoes.
 Less than two months later, coastal areas again faced major erosion and minor flooding when severe storms and king tides hit.

-In a land characterised by such regular extreme events, TERN’s Australian Coastal Ecosystems Facility (ACEF) is helping coastal communities and managers improve their understanding of these events by providing national infrastructure for coastal ecosystem science.
+In a land characterised by such regular extreme events, TERN’s Australian Coastal Ecosystems Facility (ACEF) is helping coastal communities and managers improve their understanding of these events by providing national landscape monitoring infrastructure for coastal ecosystem science.

 ACEF is partnering with state governments, local councils, the CSIRO, the Australian Ocean Data Network (AODN), Integrated Marine Observing System (IMOS), the Australian National Data Service (ANDS), the Atlas of Living Australia (ALA) and with other TERN facilities, such as the Australian SuperSite Network, to collect and facilitate open access to coastal ecosystem data for use in policy, planning and management decision-making about extreme events on coasts.